plone/plone.app.contenttypes/docs/README.rst

 Migrating images created with collective.contentleadimage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 `collective.contentleadimage <https://pypi.python.org/pypi/collective.contentleadimage/>`_ was a popular addon that allows you to add images to any content in your site by extending the default types.
+Since it only supports Archetypes it does no longer work.
 To make sure these images are kept during migration you have to enable the behavior "Lead Image" on all those types where you want to migrate images added using collective.contentleadimage.

 The old types that use leadimages are listed in the navigation-form with the comment *"extended fields: 'leadImage', 'leadImage_caption'"*.
 The migration-form informs you which new types have the behavior enabled and which do not.
 Depending on the way you installed plone.app.contenttypes you might have to first install these types by (re-)installing plone.app.contenttypes.